ankkona/Swiggy-Restaurant-Performance-Pricing-Analysis/README.md

 This project analyzes restaurant-level data from an online food delivery platform (Swiggy) to derive insights on pricing, customer ratings, cuisine distribution and delivery operations.

 # Data Cleaning
-- Ratings: Converted raw numeric ratings into categorical labels (Poor, Average, Good, Excellent) to facilitate meaningful analysis.
+- *Ratings* Converted raw numeric ratings into categorical labels (Poor, Average, Good, Excellent) to facilitate meaningful analysis.
 - Food Category: Cleaned and consolidated food type data into a binary feature: Veg / Non-Veg.
 - Cost Validation: Created a column to mark cost values as Valid or Invalid.
 - Cost Cleanup: Identified invalid cost entries and removed outliers (values below 100) to maintain data integrity.